What’s in this article

 1. Self-register at any SSM counter available in the country

-2. Appoint a local certified Company Secretaryto register via SSM website
+2. Appoint a local certified Company Secretary to register via the SSM website

-Regardless of who initiate the Company incorporation, business owners will be furnished with the following documents:
+Regardless of who initiates the Company incorporation, business owners will be furnished with the following documents:

-After receiving these documents, the next step will be appointing the Company Secretary.
+After receiving these documents, the next step will be to appoint the company secretary.
 This step must be done within the next 30 days (after date of incorporation) as it is mandatory by the law to do so.

 What is a Company Secretary?

-A Company Secretary is a natural person who is at least 18 years of age and a member of any professional body nominated by the Ministry of Domestic Trade, Cooperative and Consumerism.
+A Company Secretary is a natural person at least 18 years of age and a member of any professional body nominated by the Ministry of Domestic Trade, Cooperative and Consumerism.

 This person also must have his place of residence in Malaysia.
-As a Company Secretary in Malaysia, he acts as a professional person whose role in a corporate set up is to provide advisory for legal matters and to ensure every paper works, statutory documents, and procedural matters that runs within the Company abides by the regulation imposed by the Government of Malaysia.
+As a result, a Company Secretary in Malaysia, he acts as a professional person whose role in a corporate set-up is to provide advisory for legal matters and to ensure every paper, statutory document, and procedural matter within the Company abides by the regulation imposed by the Government of Malaysia.

-The professional body nominated by the Ministry of Domestic Trade, Cooperative and Consumerism includes those who have license from:
+The professional body nominated by the Ministry of Domestic Trade, Cooperative and Consumerism includes those who have licenses from:

 Qualifications and Experiences to be a Company Secretary